GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 ## How Can I Test?

-If your agency will be impacted, you can optionally test Federal Common Policy CA (COMMON) validation behavior with Microsoft Certificate Trust List (CTL) constraints by using the [test procedures](#how-can-i-test) below.
-These tests will confirm whether an enterprise Group Policy Object (GPO) can override a Microsoft CTL setting for 3 possible situations:<!--better word for "situations"?-->
+If your agency will be impacted, you can optionally test Federal Common Policy CA validation behavior with Microsoft Certificate Trust List (CTL) constraints by using the [test procedures](#how-can-i-test) below.
+Testing will confirm whether an enterprise Group Policy Object (GPO) can override a Microsoft CTL setting for 3 possible situations:<!--better word for "situations"?-->

 1. Federal Common Policy CA _Server Auth Disallow_,<!--Is Server Auth = one word?  serverAuth?
 Can we remove "COMMON" here to reduce number of uses?-->
 2. Federal Common Policy CA _Server Auth notBefore_, **OR**